 South Korean Traditions And Holidays

-South Koreans follows both the Gregorian calendar as well as the Lunar calendar.
-This means they have two new years celebrations.
-One for each calendar.
-The traditional new year on December 31st, and the lunar new year which occurs on the second new moon following the winter solstice.
+South Koreans follow both the Gregorian calendar as well as the Lunar calendar.
+This means they have two new years celebrations—one for each calendar.
+The traditional New Year falls on December 31st, and the Lunar New Year, known as Seollal, occurs on the second new moon following the winter solstice.

-During this time Koreans have a three day celebration.
-One the day before new years, one the day of and another the day after.
-Over the three days Koreans follow traditional services, including dressing in Hanbok the cultural garb of Korea; eating traditional food, and visiting family members both alive and deceased.
+During this time, Koreans have a three-day celebration: one day before New Year’s, the day itself, and another the day after.
+Over these three days, Koreans follow traditional services, including dressing in hanbok, the cultural garb of Korea; eating traditional food; and visiting family members both alive and deceased.

 Some of South Korea’s most popular celebrations are Valentine’s day, White day, and Black day.
 However, Valentines day in South Korea differs from that of the western world.
 In South Korea it is a day where females will give chocolates and gifts to males they admire.
 Only females participate in Valentine’s day whereas in western society both males and females take part in this celebration.